 PANZ is an incorporated society headed by a President and 7 council members.

-The Council is supported by an Association Director, Office Manager and Treasurer.
+The Council is supported by an Association Director and a Membership Services Manager.

 Each council member manages a portfolio representing a key element of the industry.